peakflo/pfMCP/src/servers/github/README.md

 - This implementation uses OAuth instead of a static token for improved security and multi-user support.
 - Each user's OAuth access token is securely stored via your `auth_client`.
 - The `github_oauth_client.json` file contains your app's secret credentials and should never be committed to version control.
-- This server integrates with GuMCP agents for tool-based LLM workflows.
+- This server integrates with pfMCP agents for tool-based LLM workflows.
 - Make sure you've set the Anthropic API key in your `.env` if you're using LLM toolchains.

 ---